MetriqOrg/go/services/horizon/internal/docs/reference/endpoints/orderbook-details.md

 replacement: https://developers.stellar.org/api/aggregations/order-books/
 ---

-People on the Stellar network can make [offers](../resources/offer.md) to buy or sell assets.
+People on the Lantah Network can make [offers](../resources/offer.md) to buy or sell assets.
 These offers are summarized by the assets being bought and sold in [orderbooks](../resources/orderbook.md).